Permian – update through June 2018

-This interactive presentation contains the latest oil & gas production data from 11908 horizontal wells in the Permian (Texas & New Mexico) that started producing since 2009/2010, through June 2017.
+This interactive presentation contains the latest oil & gas production data from all 16,770 horizontal wells in the Permian (Texas & New Mexico) that started producing since 2008/2009, through June.

 The ‘Advanced Insights’ presentation is displayed below:

-Next week Wednesday I will have a new post on North Dakota when August production is available, followed by a post on all 10 covered states in the US.
+Later this week I will have a post on the Eagle Ford, followed by one on all 10 covered states in the US early next week.

 For these presentations, I used data gathered from the following sources:

 - Texas RRC.
 Oil production is estimated for individual wells, based on a number of sources, such as lease & pending production data, well completion & inactivity reports, regular well tests and oil proration data.

 - OCD in New Mexico.
 Individual well production data is provided.